atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

     Code can be found in `AdvanacedLaneLines.ipynb`.

-The `warper()` function takes inputs an image, as well as transformation matrix(inverse transformation matrix) and returns warped/unwarped image.
+The `warp()` function takes inputs an image, as well as transformation matrix(inverse transformation matrix) and returns warped/unwarped image.
+It can perform forward and backward transformation relying on image shape properties.
+Pipeline does forward tranformation on binary image and backward transformation on color image.

 Having a own function for generating transformation matrix, can generate transform matrix once and re-use it for transforming each frame.
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 Below are source and destination points: